voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 .. note::

+    Exporting in
+    :class:`fiftyone.types.FiftyOneDataset <fiftyone.types.dataset_types.FiftyOneDataset>`
-    Exporting in FiftyOneDataset format as shown above using the `export_media=False` and `rel_dir` parameters is a convenient way to transfer datasets between work environments, since this enables you to store the media files wherever you wish in each environment and then simply provide the appropriate `rel_dir` value when
-    :ref:`importing <FiftyOneDataset-import>` the dataset into FiftyOne in a new environment.
+    format as shown above using the `export_media=False` and `rel_dir` parameters is a convenient way to transfer datasets between work environments, since this enables you to store the media files wherever you wish in each environment and then simply provide the appropriate `rel_dir` value when :ref:`importing <FiftyOneDataset-import>` the dataset into FiftyOne in a new environment.

 .. _custom-dataset-exporter: